zemadimoorse/bayou_project/README.md

 2. If you're targeting a different utility, you'll need to modify lines 17-24 in the `project.py` file to accommodate the new site.
 3. Replace USERNAME and PASSWORD in `project.py` with the PSE utility credentials.
 Replace API key with Zhila's gemini API key.
 3. Execute `project.py` locally.
 Note that the application relies on the Gemini API key, which is linked to a specific Google Cloud project.
 This may require additional configuration.
-4. Once running, be patient—requests to the Gemini API can be time-consuming.
-The results will be displayed in the console upon completion.
+4. Once running, results can take some time.
+This is because of the Gemini API.
+It should take about a minute to process.

 -----